 Dr. Sharon Johnson started her involvement with animals early, when, at the age of 4, she was thrown from a Shetland Pony at the county fair.
 She was hooked!
 Despite remaining involved with all kinds of animals growing up in Texas, her pathway to veterinary medicine took a circuitous route.
-After starting as a scholarship student in Piano Performance at TCU (go Frogs!) and graduating with a BS in Medical Technology, she worked as a Medical Technologist in human medicine for two years.
+After starting as a scholarship student in Piano Performance at TCU (Go Frogs!) and graduating with a BS in Medical Technology, she worked as a Medical Technologist in human medicine for two years.
 Some soul searching led to her decision to go back to school to pursue a career that combined her interest in medicine with her love of animals.
-She graduated from Texas A&M School of Veterinary Medicine in 1990.
+She graduated from the Texas A&M School of Veterinary Medicine in 1990.

-“I think one of the most influential factors that molds our approach as a veterinarian is our personal experience with our own pets”, says Dr. Johnson.
+“I think one of the most influential factors that mold our approach as a veterinarian is our personal experience with our own pets”, says Dr. Johnson.
 “When I was in vet school, my constant companion, a dachshund mutt named Molly, developed a cancerous tumor.
-Although I had numerous specialists available to me, their advice was mixed, and the decision to amputate her leg with only 10% chance of success was an excruciating choice that I made alone.
+Although I had numerous specialists available to me, their advice was mixed, and the decision to amputate her leg with only a 10% chance of success was an excruciating choice that I made alone.
 Having been through such crises with my own animals creates a great deal of empathy for others who are agonizing over similar difficult decisions.
 By the way, Molly was cured and lived another eight years as a happy tripod.
 Hindsight is always 20/20!”